kimbar/mupf_project/docs/logging.md

 and aunts and then immediately calls the wrapped function.
 When the function finishes, the sentinel once again reports (**exit**) event to its parent and aunts and returns the function return value.
-Enter and exit events are unambiguously paired (**HOW**: the counting number of a writer) in the eyes of parents and aunts.
+Enter and exit events are unambiguously paired by **call_id** in the eyes of parents and aunts.

-Managers, when informed by their sentinels (own or borrowed) about enter and exit events produce, update or destroy some writer objects.
+Managers, when informed by their sentinels (own or employed) about enter and exit events produce, update or destroy some writer objects.
 A writer object directly represents few lines in the logging output.
 Each line represents a single (enter or exit) event of a sentinel.
 The lines are graphically connected